atomaszewicz/Bond/RStudio/Analysis.md

 This isn't exactly scientific: early on in the film industry they would produce a lot of low budget movies and a few expensive movies, whereas nowadays they produce a lot of films of similar budgets.
 What this treatment does is give one an idea of how the James Bond franchise has turned from just another film series to one of the industry's heavy-hitters.

 ### Summary
-The James Bond film franchise is *the* highest grossing film franchise of all time, when adjusted for inflation, grossing a huge $17.5 bill over 25 films, and profiting $14.8 billion.
-The highest grossing film in the series is *Thunderball*, making $1.39 bill globally and the most profitable was *Goldfinger* taking home $1.36 bill.
+The James Bond film franchise has become one of the biggest blockbuster franchises in the world.
+The first film was made on a $10 million budget, which is peanuts compared to the $300 million of the most recent entry.
+It is *the* highest grossing film franchise of all time, when adjusted for inflation, grossing a huge $17.5 bill over 25 films, and profiting $14.8 billion.
+From $10 million budgets all the way to $300 million, the franchise has The highest grossing film in the series is *Thunderball*, making $1.39 bill globally and the most profitable was *Goldfinger* taking home $1.36 bill.
 The foreign markets grosses about twice as much as domestic markets.
 When it comes to new Bonds, the foreign market generally reacts positively, and domestic market negatively.
 Daniel Craig grossed the most in the global markets on average, but Sean Connery has the highest ratio of global gross to budget and the highest average domestic gross.
 The ratio of profit:budget has nestled into a 5:2 ratio since 1990, down from an initial 60:1 ratio.
-Lastly, budgets increase by about $10 mill per film, with the first film's budget being $10 mill, and the most recent's budget being $300 mill.

 ## Come Together...
 You don't need to have read this analysis to know that the James Bond franchise is one of the biggets blockbuster franchises in the world, but it does help to quantify this fame with some numbers.
 We have seen that they are 'Ceritifed Fresh' according to Rotten Tomatoes, receiveing an average score of 71/100 based on 4 online rating scores, and that the entries in the series profit over $100 million on average.
 While Connery and Craig seemed to be neck-and-neck in most categories, on average Craig wins in my book, scoring an average of 78/100 and $890 million average global gross.